Lineups in Michigan result in misidentifications

 The study released Monday by the American Judicature Society is part of a growing body of research during the past 35 years that questions the reliability of eyewitness identifications under certain circumstances.
 That research has been taken more seriously in recent years with the evolution of DNA evidence clearing innocents of crimes they were convicted of committing, often based on eyewitness testimony.
-We have all read in the news how a new person is released off death row, after being convicted of an offense “beyond a reasonable doubt,” he was actually innocent and wrongfully convicted.
+We have all read in the news how a person is released off death row, after being convicted of an offense “beyond a reasonable doubt,” when he was actually innocent and wrongfully convicted.
 Unfortunately, the delay between the wrongful conviction and the exoneration is often decades.

 The new study finds witnesses should not look at a group of people at once to pick a perpetrator.
-Instead, they should look at individuals one-by-one with a detective who doesn’t know which is the real suspect – known as a double-blind lineup to avoid giving witnesses unintentional cues – preferably on a computer to ensure appropriate random procedures are used and to record the data.
+Instead, they should look at individuals one by one with a detective who doesn’t know which is the real suspect – known as a double-blind lineup to avoid giving witnesses unintentional cues – preferably on a computer to ensure appropriate random procedures are used and to record the data.

 The study found witnesses using the sequential method were less likely to pick the innocents brought in to fill out the lineup.
 The theory is that witnesses using the sequential lineup will compare each person to the perpetrator in their memory, instead of comparing them to one another side-by-side to see which most resembles the criminal.

-“What we want the witness to do is don’t decide who looks most like the perpetrator, but decide whether the perpetrator is there or not,” said Gary Wells, an eyewitness identification expert at Iowa State University and the project’s lead researcher.
+“What we want the witness to do is not decide who looks most like the perpetrator, but decide whether the perpetrator is there or not,” said Gary Wells, an eyewitness identification expert at Iowa State University and the project’s lead researcher.

 The Premier Michigan Criminal Defense Law Firm

-Call us today at (248) 263-6800 for a free consultation, or complete a Request for Assistance Form and we will contact you promptly and find a way to help you.
+Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
+We will contact you promptly and find a way to help you.